ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 - Review recent sign-in attempts for the user

 ### Step 2: Identify Suspicious Sign-In Details
-- Review the sign-in location, timestamp, application, and status
+- Review the recent sign-in events for the target user
-- Look for unusual activity such as unfamiliar locations, repeated failures, or unexpected sign-in attempts
+- Observe multiple failed sign-in attempts within a short time period
+- Note that several failures came from **Wembley, Greater London**
+- Compare those failed attempts with successful sign-ins from **Toronto, Ontario, Canada**
-- Document the suspicious details for further review
+- Identify the pattern as suspicious and suitable for further response actions

 ### Step 3: Take Initial Response Actions
 - Reset the user’s password